“Give me six hours to chop down a tree and I will spend the first four sharpening the axe” said Abraham Lincoln.

-Following Abe’s advice, I’ve put together 5 key areas of consideration for ensuring you get a positive return on investment from a new MIS.
+Following Abe’s advice, and my 14 years experience at Tharstern, I’ve put together 5 key areas of consideration for ensuring you get a positive return on investment from a new management information system (MIS).
 As you can probably guess, they all revolve around the preparation:

 1. Define your desired benefits (both financial and operational) before purchasing the MIS